 How to Brine a Turkey

 If you are going to smoke, grill, or fry a turkey (yes, even if you are going to roast it in the oven), it pays to brine the turkey first.
-Do NOT brine a turkey that says it has been "enhanced" with salt and turkey brother, further brining will make the bird too salty.
 The turkey will be more moist, and by choosing some good aromatic herbs to add to the brine, the turkey will have a much better flavor.

 - 1 thawed or fresh turkey - not frozen.
 Not Kosher or self-basting as these have high salt content already.

 - 3 to 5 sprigs of fresh rosemary

 - 1 sprig of fresh sage

 - 1 large pot that is big enough to fit the turkey

 - enough room in the fridge to fit all of this